-This discussion series features recent recipients of travel grants presenting their research to colleagues.
+For the 2014-2015 academic year, the discussion series will feature the research, praxis and creative endeavors of early career faculty.
 The Center provides light refreshments and beverages and welcomes participants and attendees to bring their lunches.
 All discussions convene at 11:00 a.m. in the Holden Reading Room on the fourth floor of the H.T.
 Sampson Library.

-Are you interested in presenting a Brown Bag Research Talk during the Spring 2014 or Fall 2014?
+Are you interested in presenting a Brown Bag Research Talk during the 2014-2015 Academic Year?
 E-mail us.